The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Obtaining Multiple Quotes

-- Ask about price-matching policies and financing options to further reduce upfront costs.
+- Ask about price-matching and financing to bring the up-front hit down.

 The DIY Approach: What You Need to Know